 We do not yet know exactly how COVID-19 spreads.
 It is thought to be transmitted most readily by respiratory droplets (droplet spread) produced when an infected person coughs or sneezes.
 Droplet spread can happen when droplets of an infected person are propelled a short distance (generally up to 3 feet) through the air and deposited on the mucous membranes of the mouth, nose, or eyes of persons who are nearby.

-One of the problems is that it now appears people can be infectious before the flu-like symptoms start, which makes it difficult to manage.
-A case is considered as potentially infectious 48 hours prior to developing symptoms, while symptomatic and until symptom-free for 24 hours.
+A case is considered as potentially infectious 48 hours prior to developing symptoms, while symptomatic and until symptom-free for 48 hours.

 What is the incubation period?

-It is thought that the incubation period, the time after exposure to the time symptoms appear, maybe as few as 1 day, or as long as 2 weeks.
+It is thought that the incubation period, the time after exposure to the time symptoms appear, maybe as few as 1 day, or as long as 14 days.
+(Commonly 3-7 days)

 How do I avoid getting sick?